 Fur and Silk Editor Review ★★★★★

-We reviewed Thinkbaby for the label-reading parent and found one of the cleanest profiles available: a zinc-only formula at a high 23.4% concentration with a long EWG track record.
-It absorbs fast for such a high zinc load and reads like real skincare.
-The light citrus scent may not suit fragrance-sensitive babies.
+We reviewed Thinkbaby for the label-reading parent and found one of the cleanest profiles available, on a high-zinc formula that still absorbs fast.
 Best for ingredient purists who want maximum coverage with nothing questionable.

 Quick Baby Sunscreen Safety Tips for Parents